sadeq220/sadeq220/README.md

-### Sadeq Safdari
+## Sadeq Safdari
 `Java Software Engineer` with **over 5 years of Experience**, worked on 5 distinct enterprise projects.
-Focusing on spring-boot microservice architecture and Data-Intensive Apps.
+Focusing on spring-boot microservice architecture and High-throughput Apps.
 Interested in `enterprise projects` and `cloud native` methodology.

-#### I care about code quality, stick to *design principles and best practices*, and deliver results.
+### I care about code quality, stick to *design principles and best practices*, and deliver results.
-#### I have deeply studied and practiced how Real-World Web-Apps work under the hood.
+### I have deeply studied and practiced how Real-World Web-Apps work under the hood.
 from front-end technologies to
 Microservice spring-boot Java apps to
-Linux server with its tools and daemons😈
+Linux server with its tools and daemons
-### And I'm eager to learn MORE.

 <table>
 <tbody>
  <tr>